 - Add chopped strawberries to the cream cheese, then fold in the chilled whipped cream.

 This Strawberry Cake should be stored in the refrigerator until ready to serve.
-The whipped cream strawberry frosting will melt if left out for an expended length of time.
+The whipped cream strawberry frosting will melt if left out for too long.
+Keep it in the fridge until you’re ready to serve, then right back in the fridge after slicing and serving.
+You can lightly cover it with plastic wrap to keep it moist.

 - Chocolate Cupcakes with Toasted Coconut Whipped Cream